 This is the linkback perk poem from the May 5, 2014 Poetry Fishbowl, originally hosted by DW user Dialecticdreamer.
 It came out of the June 2014 Creative Jam, inspired by DW user Thebonesofferalletters.
 It also fills the "Comings & Goings Freestyle" square in my 6-10-14 card for the Fanbingo fest.
-So far, 10 out of 14 verses have been posted.
-Linkers include: DW user Dialecticdreamer, Anonymous, janetmiles, DW user Curiosity, DW user Librarygeek, and wyld_dandelyon.
+All 14 verses have been posted.
+Linkers include: DW user Dialecticdreamer, Anonymous, janetmiles, DW user Curiosity, DW user Librarygeek, wyld_dandelyon, DW user Nsfwords, and DW user Gingicat.
 This poem belongs to the series A Conflagration of Dragons.

 The Madhusudana are peaceful folks,